StorjOld/hashserv/README.md

 **tldr;** A federated server for building blockchain notarized Merkle trees.

-# Install
+# Setup
-In order to run you need to have a python config file in hashserv/hashserv/config.py
+In order to run you need to have a python config file in hashserv/config.py By default hashserv/config.py is set to run on testnet with a test wallet.

+    virtualenv -p /usr/bin/python3 venv # install virtualenv source venv/bin/activate # activate virtualenv
+    python setup.py develop # install dependencies
+    python -c 'from hashserv.app import init_db; init_db()' # init database
+    python hashserv/app.py # start server

 # API
 Add a hash to the queue for the next block.
 Returns the block number that the data will